vlouf/dealias/README.md

 # UNRAVEL

-UNRAVEL (UNfold RAdar VELocit) is a dealiasing technique for unfolding Doppler radar velocity.
+UNRAVEL (UNfold RAdar VELocity) is a dealiasing technique for unfolding Doppler radar velocity.
 It is based on the continuous consistency of the velocity field in the 3 directions (range, azimuth, elevation).

 ## Dependencies

 Mandatory dependencies:
 - [Numpy][1]
+- [Scipy][1]
 - [Numba][2]

 Even thought it does not directly requires [Py-ART][3] to run, UNRAVEL uses [Py-ART][3]